MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-148-Requirements-Individual-Health-Insurance-Market/subpart-C-Requirements-Related-Benefits/section-148.180.md

 (iv) *Notice to Federal agencies.* The issuer completes a copy of the “Notice of Research Exception under the Genetic Information Nondiscrimination Act” authorized by the Secretary and provides the notice to the address specified in the instructions thereto.

-(f) *Prohibitions on collection of genetic information* - (1) *For underwriting purposes* - (i) *General rule.* An issuer offering health insurance coverage in the individual market must not collect (as defined in paragraph (a) of this section) genetic information for underwriting purposes. *See* paragraph (g) of this section for examples illustrating the rules of this paragraph (f)(1), as well as other provisions of this section.
+(f) *Prohibitions on collection of genetic information*—(1) *For underwriting purposes*—(i) *General rule.* An issuer offering health insurance coverage in the individual market must not collect (as defined in paragraph (a) of this section) genetic information for underwriting purposes. *See* paragraph (g) of this section for examples illustrating the rules of this paragraph (f)(1), as well as other provisions of this section.

-(ii) *Underwriting purposes defined.* Subject to paragraph (f)(1)(iii) of this section, *underwriting purposes* means, with respect to any issuer offering health insurance coverage in the individual market -
+(ii) *Underwriting purposes defined.* Subject to paragraph (f)(1)(iii) of this section, *underwriting purposes* means, with respect to any issuer offering health insurance coverage in the individual market—

 (A) Rules for, or determination of, eligibility (including enrollment and continued eligibility) for benefits under the coverage;